sparcityeu/SparseBase/docs/pages/contributing/testing_guide.md

 ### What about CMake options and flags?
 `SparseBase` has many compilation options ranging from including different architectures (e.g. `CUDA`) to different I/O library support (e.g. `PIGO`).
 We incorporate these flags into testing in the same way we do in the compilation of the library:
-- If the entirety of a test file is conditional on an option, we make its exeutable and test decleration conditional on that option at the `CMakeLists.txt` level.
+- If the entirety of a test file is conditional on an option, we make its executable and test decleration conditional on that option at the `CMakeLists.txt` level.
 - If some tests within a test file are conditional on an option, we use preprocessor directives inside the test source code to control these tests.

+The following subsections elaborate on these two approaches.
 #### Conditional compilation

-If there is a certain test file that is conditional on a CMake option, then you can simply sorround the executable and test declerations of that test (shown in step 4 of "Adding a new test file") with an `if()` call contingent on that option.
+If there is a certain test file that is conditional on a CMake option, then you can simply surround the executable and test declerations of that test (shown in step 4 of "Adding a new test file") with an `if()` call contingent on that option.

-For example, the test file `tests/suites/sparsebase/preprocess/cuda/preprocess_tests.cu` should only be added when the library is compiled with `CUDA`.
+For example, the test file `tests/suites/sparsebase/preprocess/cuda/preprocess_tests.cu` should only be added when the library is compiled with the `CUDA` option enabled.
 Here is how we define its executable and tests in the file `tests/suites/sparsebase/preprocess/cuda/CMakeLists.txt`:
 ```CMake
 if(${CUDA})
     add_executable(sparsebase__preprocess_cuda_preprocess_test.test preprocess_test.cu)